nanotheorygroup/kaldo/docs/index.rst

-.. ballistico documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+.. kaldo documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Ballistico, Anharmonic Lattice Dynamics
+kaldo, Anharmonic Lattice Dynamics
 =========================================================

 .. toctree::